 Transportation in Buttermilk Falls State Park

 Falls State Park is located just outside of Ithaca, New York.
 NY-13 leads straight to the park, making travel to the park easy enough for even larger vehicles or those towing trailers.
 Although it is simple enough to get trailers and big rigs to the camping grounds, only smaller vehicles, up to 20 feet, have enough space to park at the campsites themselves.

 You'll also need to use caution driving inside the park since many of the local roads are narrow, hilly, and wooded.
 You could always opt to bring along a tow vehicle, which would make it easier to get around inside the park and the surrounding area.

-You can enter the park in two places, at the Upper or Lower entrance.
+You can enter the park in two places, at the Upper Park Entrance or the Lower Park Entrance.
 There are three parking lots available situated along Buttermilk Creek.
-The largest parking lot is located near Lake Treman.
+The largest parking lot is located near Lake Treman and should have plenty of room for both larger and smaller vehicles.
 Once you park the rig, the best way to see all the waterfalls and amazing natural features the park has to offer is by traveling on foot along the hiking trails.

 Campgrounds and parking in Buttermilk Falls State Park